kidwithahalo/Semester-Notes-IITK/23 24 1st/Lecture 20 - phy305.md

 Now this cloud is much larger than the actual density of the cloud and it remains stable against gravitational collapse.

-$\bbox[22px, border: 5px solid red] {\text{THE COMPLETE PICTURE SO FAR}}$ The collapse of a molecular cloud indeed starts at larger masses that more easily pass the Jeans
+$\bbox[22px, border: 5px solid red] {\text{THE COMPLETE PICTURE SO FAR}}$

+The collapse of a molecular cloud indeed starts at larger masses that more easily pass the Jeans criterion.
+As the collapse proceeds and the density increases, progressively smaller regions of the cloud reach the Jeans density for their mass and can start to collapse independently.
+This fragmentation into smaller and denser masses continues until the cluster of individual protostar has formed which eventually evolve into